top of page

 SAM_6863.JPG

 Just like everything else we carry, this wash kit isn't for show.
-The razor is used, the shaving dish contains a block of modern shaving block to be lathered up using the brush.
+The razor is used, the shaving dish contains a block of modern shaving soap to be lathered up using the brush.
 The Kolynos tooth powder is full of modern powder (trust me when I say that filling it is amusing).
-The tooth brush is a really good quality repro.
-The Pebeco toothpaste is a fantastic reproduction that is full of modern toothpaste specifically made for the living historian in mind.
+The toothbrush is a really good quality repro (Repro toothbrushes may be tricky to find as they come and go so often by different vendors that it's impossible to keep track of who has them).
+The Pebeco toothpaste is a fantastic reproduction that is full of modern toothpaste specifically made with the living historian in mind.
 The metal soap box has a cut down block of soap inside.

 SAM_6858.JPG